Skip to content

 • Databases & backends — every open mode gosqlite has, over the wire: files, in-memory, mvcc snapshots, and vault containers in every shape, plus pragmas, pool tuning, and secrets.

-• Auth & authorization — six authentication methods, the none < read-only < read-write < admin capability model, and why read-only cannot be talked around.
+• Auth & authorization — seven authentication methods (including short-lived session tokens and device enrollment for browser apps), the none < read-only < read-write < admin capability model, and why read-only cannot be talked around.

 • The Hrana pipeline — transactions, batches, batons, and production limits.